SophieSnoww/Zenith/Minecraft.md

 > Amplified

-Amplified worlds are what they say - world generation, amplified. massive mountains generate, often reaching the world height limit.
-Massive cliffs are everywhere, and it's often difficult to get around.
+Amplified worlds are what they say - world generation, amplified.
+Massive mountains generate, often reaching the world height limit.
+Huge cliffs are everywhere, and it's often difficult to get around.
 This can be very fun if you're looking to challenge yourself, or just looking for an interesting experience, though!

 > Large Biomes

-Large biomes generation is also pretty self-explanatory.
-It's normal world generation, but with every biome 16 times larger.
+Large biomes generation is normal world generation, but with every biome 16 times larger.
 This makes generated structures much more likely to be found.

 > Single Biome

-Again, pretty self explanatory.
-The world will generate using only one biome, but the structures generated won't change.
+Single-biome worlds will generate using only one biome, but the structures generated won't change.

 > Hidden World Type: Debug